 Issues in Political Economy is edited and refereed by undergraduates and publishes essays by undergraduates.
 This journal is published by Elon University and the University of Mary Washington.

 Undergraduate Economic Review is edited by undergraduates and publishes essays authored by undergraduates.
 It is based at Illinois Wesleyan University.

 The Michigan Journal of Economics, founded in 1979, is the oldest undergraduate economics journal in the country.
 The MJE provides an opportunity for outstanding undergraduates interested in economics to have their papers published.
 Furthermore, it provides undergraduates with models of how to write economics papers.
 It encourages students to become interested in economics by providing examples of what is studied within the discipline.

-American Economic Association Summer Program and Minority Scholarship Program
+American Economic Association Summer Training and Scholarship Program

-Since 1974, the American Economic Association has sponsored the Summer Training and Minority Scholarship Program.
-The AEA Summer Training Program, currently hosted at Michigan State University, seeks to prepare talented undergraduates for doctoral programs in Economics and related disciplines, by offering a unique opportunity for students to gain technical skills in Economics, and conduct research with prominent faculty.
-All US citizens and permanent residents are eligible to apply for scholarship assistance.
+Since 1974, the American Economic Association has sponsored the Summer Training and Scholarship Program (AEASP).
+The AEA Summer Training Program, currently hosted at Howard University, seeks to prepare talented undergraduates for doctoral programs in Economics and related disciplines, by offering a unique opportunity for students to gain technical skills in Economics and conduct research with prominent faculty.
+All US citizens and permanent residents are eligible for scholarship assistance.
 Preference will be given to applicants who, by their background, life experience, and scholarship can show they will bring greater diversity to the field and who also demonstrate financial need.
 The purpose of the Summer Training Program is to provide a strong basis for the professional success of individuals from diverse backgrounds who will inform the profession and broaden the scope and impact of high quality research agendas that are pursued in economics and in related fields.